books

 the swedish art of aging exhuberantly (margareta magnusson)

-she seems like a really nice swedish lady with all her wits about her and a penchant for practicality. honestly, a very pleasant read, but not particularly enlightening.
+she seems like a nice swedish lady with all her wits about her and a penchant for practicality. honestly, a pleasant read, but not enlightening.

 her notion of death cleaning though … yeah, that shit’s gold.